 - Lack of handrails – Building codes require that most stairways have handrails.
 The lack of a handrail is always a contributing factor in stair fall injures.
 If there had been a handrail, then whoever fell could have grabbed it to prevent the fall or brace for any impact.

 - Improper handrails – Building codes require handrails be of a certain width, installed at a certain height, and be properly secured.
 Any of these code deficiencies is a contributing factor in a stair fall injury.

 - Improper stair height and depth – Building codes have minimum and maximum heights and depths for stairs.
 Stairs that do not meet these requirements are more difficult to traverse and descend and cause more falls.
 This is usually an issue where there is only a small amount of space for a stairway.
 Rather than expand the space for the stairway, corners are cut to save money resulting in taller stairs with a shorter landing to step on.

 - Uneven stair height and depth – Building codes require minimal differences between the height and depth of the stairs on a stairway.
-When the variances between the stairs violate the building code accidents tend to happen.
+When the variances between the stairs violate the building code, accidents tend to happen.
 Think about this from a practical perspective.
-When you walk up or down a flight of stairs your muscle memory gets used to the height and depth of the stairs you have already traversed.
+When you walk up or down a flight of stairs, your muscle memory gets used to the height and depth of the stairs you have already traversed.
 If there is a stair that has a much different height or depth than the other, at best you will only stumble.
-At worse you will fall and injure yourself.
+At worst, you will fall and injure yourself.

 How much is your stair injury case worth?

 It depends on the several factors.
-First, can we determine the cause of your fall.
-Second, what are the nature and extent of your medical injuries.
-Third, how much are your medical bills and what are the expected future medical bills.
-Fourth, have you lost any time working as a result of your injury.
+First, can we determine the cause of your fall?
+Second, what are the nature and extent of your medical injuries?
+Third, how much are your medical bills and what are the expected future medical bills?
+Fourth, have you lost any time working as a result of your injury?

 Can you sue if you don't know what caused you fall on the stairs?